GAsNA/cluster-monitoring/README.md

 ## TODO
 - SOCKET
-- All throw error in front must be toast
 - Modal confirmation when delete ticket
 - Protect author visibility in back
 - Admin side (staff)